All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Vitamin D, magnesium RBC, ferritin

 Start a CGM.
 Apply a continuous glucose monitor and wear it for at least 14 days.
 During this period, eat your normal diet.
-Do not change anything yet.
+Don't change anything yet.
 The point is to see how your current eating patterns affect your blood sugar.
 Pay attention to post-meal glucose spikes, overnight glucose stability, and the dawn phenomenon (morning glucose rise driven by cortisol).

 Week 2: Analyze and Build Your Nutrition Foundation